iAMB-RWTH-Aachen/PAModelpy/docs/source/introduction.md

 These models, however, cannot capture all metabolic phenotypes and the simulation results have high flux variability.
 Adding protein to each reaction increases the simulation fidelity.
 The PAModelpy package is designed to integrate protein constraints and protein sectors as described by [Alter et al. (2021)](https://journals.asm.org/doi/10.1128/mSystems.00625-20) to metabolic models.
-It is the Python implementation of the [PAM MATLAB framework](https://github.com/Spherotob/PAM_public) to create GECKO like ME models.
+It is the Python implementation of the [PAM MATLAB framework](https://github.com/Spherotob/PAM_public) to create GECKO like protein-constrained models.

 The PAModelpy package builds upon the community-wide used [COBRApy](https://github.com/opencobra/cobrapy/tree/devel).
 We have extended this package with the following features: